Ta'ziyeh: Women in ta'ziyeh

+Influence and modern adaptations

-Iranian cinema and Iranian symphonic music have been influenced by the long tradition of ta'zieh in Iran.
-Abbas Kiarostami, the noted film maker, held a series of three live ta'zieh plays in Rome in 2002.
-Kiarostami also made a documentary movie titled, "A Look to Ta'zieh" in which he explores the relationship of the audience to this theatrical form.
-Film director, Nasser Taghvaee also made a documentary on titled, "Tamrin e Akhar".
-In 2001, Parviz Jahed directed the documentary film Ta'zieh; Another Narration, exploring the mythological, religious, and ritual elements of Ta'zieh and its connection to Soug-e Siavash (Siavash's mourning) in the Shahnameh.
-The film features insights from prominent researchers and Ta'zieh experts such as Bahram Beyzai, Peter J. Chelkowski, Jaber Anasori, Laleh Taghian, and Abdul-Ali Khalili, a Ta'zieh director and performer.
+Iranian cinema and Iranian symphonic music have been influenced by the long tradition of ta'ziyeh in Iran.
+Abbas Kiarostami, the noted film maker, held a series of three live ta'ziyeh plays in Rome in 2002.
+Kiarostami also made a documentary movie titled, "A Look to Ta'ziyeh" in which he explores the relationship of the audience to this theatrical form.
+Film director, Nasser Taghvaee also made a documentary on titled, "Tamrin e Akhar" (2005).
+In 2001, Parviz Jahed directed the documentary film Ta'ziyeh; Another Narration, exploring the mythological, religious, and ritual elements of ta'ziyeh and its connection to Soug-e Siavash (Siavash's mourning) in the Shahnameh.
+The film features insights from prominent researchers and Ta'ziyeh experts such as Bahram Beyzai, Peter J. Chelkowski, Jaber Anasori, Laleh Taghian, and Abdul-Ali Khalili, a ta'ziyeh director and performer.
 They discuss various aspects of this sacred ritual drama, including its dramatic structure and performance techniques.
-The analysis focuses on the Imam-Hossain and his brother Hazrat-e Abbas Ta'zieh, performed and filmed in rural northern Iran, particularly in Shavy-Laasht village in the Mazandaran province.
+The analysis focuses on the Imam-Hossain and his brother Hazrat-e Abbas Ta'ziyeh, performed and filmed in rural northern Iran, particularly in Shavy-Laasht village in the Mazandaran province.
 The film was selected for the 44th Festival dei Popoli in Florence, Italy and the First Iranian Festival in Berkeley, CA, both in late 2003, and the third annual Tiburon International Film Festival in Tiburon, CA in early 2004.

 Mohammad B. Ghaffari introduced renowned theatre directors Peter Brook and Jerzy Grotowski to ta'ziyeh during the Shiraz Arts Festival in Shiraz, Iran prior to the Iranian Revolution of 1978-79, where he produced and directed several dramas from the ta'ziyeh cycle.
 He subsequently produced ta'ziyeh performances at the Festival d'Avignon in France in 1992, and most notably at the Lincoln Center Festival in New York City in 2002 featuring performers from traditional taziyeh troupes in Iran, to widespread critical praise.
 This production and its preparation was presented in a documentary film, The Troupe, directed by Rabeah Ghaffari.